Wiredcraft/test-frontend/README.md

 ## Implementation

 As requested, I used Vue.js instead of React to implement the Coding Test.
 For the style, I decided to go for SCSS.
 The SCSS source can be found in app/src/style/style.scss.
-Instead of implementing all the browser prefixes in the SCSS/CSS, I decided to use -prefix-free to automatically add those prefixes when required.

 No other Frameworks (eg. jQuery) were used.

-## Approach

 ## Folder structure